Garden Festival 'zone' | Recreation and Sport |

 Type of object | Pavilion, building or other structure |

-Current situation | Unknown |
+Current situation | Destroyed |

 I was only 6 when the Garden Festival happened, but I remember going through a maze and finding a wooden climbing frame at the centre that had a tower that looked like the spires at Linlithgow Palace.
 After the festival the climbing frame ended up in the Kings Park in Stirling and I used to visit it there often.
 I wonder if this was the Stirling maze?
 It’s been a while since I visited Kings Park but I don’t think the climbing frame is still there.
 I have vague memories of finding other bits of play equipment that I remembered from the festival in parks around Scotland during my childhood.